 Discard any open mussels before cooking, for these are considered dead.

 I want to know what you think!
 Did you make this recipe?
 Please, leave a review and a rating below.
 You can also find me on Instagram!
-Did you know you could bookmark this recipe on your browser or save it to Pinterest for later?!
+Please sign up for my email list to receive my newest and latest recipe.

 - 1 aluminum pan if cooking on the grill